BandaruVyshnavi/TestRepo/README.md

 ## Usage

 This playbook spins up an AWS EC2 instance in a default VPC.
 This playbook works locally, however, you can update the 'hosts' file to work on remote machines.
-"Tags" attribute has been used to run specific parts of the playbook......
+"Tags" attribute has been used to run specific parts of the playbook......!!!!!

 * For the ability to execute a playbook to create only terraform plan, use the below command: